Natürliche Hautpflege im Winter: Ein umfassender Leitfaden

 1. Intensive care for the hands

 Apply a hand cream containing shea butter and almond oil several times a day to prevent chapped skin.
-Ready-made hand creams in tubes come in various sizes, so you can always carry one in your pocket or purse.
-We're fans of keeping hand cream everywhere: in the bathroom by the sink, on the nightstand, in the car, in your purse, in your jacket pocket, and even in the kitchen by the sink.
-This way, you'll always be reminded to moisturize your hands and always have a cream handy.
+Ready-made hand creams in tubes come in various sizes, so you can always carry one in your jacket or handbag.
+We're fans of keeping a hand cream handy everywhere: in the bathroom by the sink, on the nightstand, in the car, in your handbag, in your jacket pocket, and even in the kitchen by the sink.
+This way, you'll be constantly reminded to moisturize your hands and always have a cream readily available.

 Would you like to make your own hand cream?

-In the drugstore, you can find small empty cream jars in which you can store your homemade cream, or you can use a cream jar from a cream that you have emptied, clean it thoroughly, and store your homemade cream in it.
+Drugstores sell small empty cream jars in which you can store your homemade cream, or you can use a cream jar from a cream you have emptied, clean it thoroughly, and store your homemade cream in it.

 2. Foot masks for the night

-Use a rich foot cream or a homemade mask made with shea butter and jojoba oil, which you can leave on overnight.
-It's best to apply it thickly to your feet before bedtime and then wear cotton socks over them.
-This way, you won't make a mess on your bed, you won't slip if you need to go to the bathroom in the middle of the night, and the warmth will allow the cream or mask to absorb wonderfully into your skin.
-The next morning, you can look forward to soft, silky feet.
+Use a rich foot cream or a homemade mask made from shea butter and jojoba oil that works overnight.
+Ideally, apply a thick layer to your feet before going to bed and put on cotton socks.
+This way, you won't get it on your bed, you won't slip if you need to get up to use the bathroom during the night, and the warmth will help the cream or mask absorb beautifully into your skin.
+The next morning, you can enjoy incredibly soft feet.

 Lip care in winter